The best short-haul city breaks for guaranteed spring sun

 Where to stay: The Marbella Club

-Celebrating its 70th birthday this year, The Marbella Club entered the European Hotel Hall of Fame decades ago.
+Now in its 72nd year, The Marbella Club entered the European Hotel Hall of Fame decades ago.
 What began as a humble family home slowly evolved into a 132-room, year-round destination resort with a world-renowned golf course and iconic restaurant to boot – an institution, as much as a hotel.
 The club occupies an enviable beachfront location on Marbella’s ‘Golden Mile’ and is surrounded by mature, tropical gardens.
 Seven decades on, the club remains committed to life’s simple pleasures – good food, comfortable surroundings, and a slow and mindful way of doing things.

 Marrakech, Morocco

-Morocco was the tenth most Googled country in 2023, with would-be visitors drawn to its exquisite mosques, vibrant culinary scene and famous souks.
+Morocco regularly ranks as one of the world's most Googled destinations, with would-be visitors drawn to its exquisite mosques, vibrant culinary scene and famous souks.
 Marrakech, or the Red City, is a labyrinth of bustling markets, romantic riads, lush gardens, grand palaces and lively theatres.
-Temperatures pass 30°C from May through to September, making spring the perfect time to visit.
-Expect the mercury to flitter around the mid-20s in March and April, a time of year when the city receives an average of just three days of rain a month.
+Temperatures pass 30°C from May to September, making spring the perfect time to visit.
+Expect the mercury to hover around the mid-20s in March and April, a time of year when the city receives an average of just three days of rain a month.

 Where to stay: Royal Mansour Marrakech

-The Royal Mansour’s reputation precedes it.
-In 2020, the palatial property was recognised by Conde Nast Traveler’s Readers’ Choice Awards as the number one hotel in Africa.
-In the same year, Royal Mansour was named as the second best hotel in North Africa and the Middle East at Travel + Leisure’s World Best Awards.
-An opulent oasis crafted by more than 1,500 local artisans as an ode to traditional Moroccan architecture, the hotel provides a quiet retreat steps from Marrakech’s historic Medina.
+Royal Mansour’s reputation precedes it.
+In 2020, the palatial property was recognised by Conde Nast Traveller’s Readers’ Choice Awards as the number one hotel in Africa and it was ranked 13ᵗʰ in the World's 50 Best Hotels 2025.
+An opulent oasis crafted by more than 1,500 local artisans in an ode to traditional Moroccan architecture, the hotel provides a quiet retreat steps from Marrakech’s historic medina.
 Guests are welcomed into an open-air courtyard before they are free to explore four acres of lush gardens, complete with their own garden kitchen.
 Private, multi-storey riads are dotted along petal-pink pathways.
 You’ll find no carts or crowds at Royal Mansour, just quiet, time-defying comfort.

 Taormina, Sicily

 When German landscape artist Otto Geleng exhibited his paintings of Taormina at an art gallery in Berlin in the 1860s, critics refused to believe the scenes he depicted were real.
-‘Come to Sicily,’ Geleng challenged his detractors, ‘and if Taormina differs from my paintings, I’ll pay for your journey and your accommodation.
-Otherwise, you will write of the town’s beauty in your newspapers.’
+"Come to Sicily," Geleng challenged his detractors.
+"If Taormina differs from my paintings, I’ll pay for your journey and your accommodation.
+Otherwise, you will write of the town’s beauty in your newspapers."
 You suspect Geleng wasn’t left out of pocket.
-Taormina is Sicily’s prettiest city, a Medieval village-on-a-cliff from where Ernest Hemingway wrote his first short story and D H Lawrence began writing Lady Chatterley’s Lover.
+Taormina is Sicily’s prettiest city, a Medieval village-on-a-cliff from which Ernest Hemingway wrote his first short story and D H Lawrence began Lady Chatterley’s Lover.

 Valletta, Malta